adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 ## Allow implementation of `Receiver` for foreign types

-An alternative workaround for the removal of this "raw pointer self type" facility is to allow explicit implementation of `Receiver` for raw pointers.
+An alternative workaround for the removal of this "raw pointer self type" facility is to allow explicit implementation of `Receiver` for _specific_ types of raw pointer.

 ```rust
 impl Receiver for *const MyType {